-How do you use Powersheets?
+So, how do you use Powersheets?

-Each month, you set (attainable, realistic) monthly, weekly, and daily action items that help move you towards those big picture goals you uncovered when you started your Powersheets.
+To Use Powersheets, each month you set (attainable, realistic) monthly, weekly, and daily action items that help move you towards those big picture goals you uncovered when you started your Powersheets.
 You write these action items down on something called your monthly “Tending List,” which looks like this:

 You then track your progress with these action items, reflect on how the month went, and then set new monthly, weekly, and daily action items for the next month.